CCETC/FOSUserBundle/Resources/doc/README_CCE.markdown

 - ``flash_name - the name of the flash to use for user messages (default: fos_user_success)
 - ``why_register_template`` - a template to include with the register template (default: empty)

-Example settings configuration for a site that uses SonataAdmin:
+Example options configuration for a site that uses SonataAdmin:

 	fos_user:
-	  settings:
+	  options:
 		application_title: My Application
 		admin_email: myemail@gmail.com
 		base_layout: SonataAdminBundle::standard_layout.html.twig